spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 ### Performance (time and memory)

-To be able to execute the files, all external methods are mocked with setTimeout to simulate waiting for I/O.
+To be able to execute the files, all external methods are mocked using `setTimeout` to simulate waiting for I/O.

 There are two variables that control the test: